Gregorio Barbarigo: Priesthood and Bishop of Bergamo

 Barbarigo obtained a doctorate in "utroque iure" both canon law and civil law on 25 September 1655 and received his ordination to the priesthood on 21 December 1655 from the Cardinal Patriarch of Venice Gianfrancesco Morosini.
 He left for Rome in late February 1656 for Chigi - now Pope Alexander VII - initiated him into the papal service.
-He was named a domestic prelate of His Holiness and on 21 April 1656 was appointed as the Referendary of the Tribunals of the Apostolic Signature of Justice and of Grace.
-On 9 June 1665 he was given a canonicate in the cathedral chapter of Padua without the requirement of residence and in 1656 - at the request of the pope - he organized the assistance to the Romans in the Trastevere area who had been stricken with the plague.
+He was named a domestic prelate of His Holiness and on 21 April 1656, was appointed as the Referendary of the Tribunals of the Apostolic Signature of Justice and of Grace.
+On 9 June 1665, he was given a canonicate in the cathedral chapter of Padua without the requirement of residence and in 1656, at the request of the pope, he organized the assistance to the Romans in the Trastevere area who had been stricken with the plague.
 He oversaw the care of the mothers and their children and the funerals of the deceased in this work.
-He nursed the sick, buried to dead, and comforted those frightened and in mourning.
+He nursed the sick, buried the dead, and comforted those frightened and in mourning.

-On 9 July 1657 the pope appointed him as Bishop of Bergamo and he received his episcopal consecration as such on 29 July 1657 from Marcantonio Bragadin.
-But before he accepted the post he decided to celebrate a Mass to discern the will of God when he felt the concrete call to take on the see during the Mass.
+On 9 July 1657, the pope appointed him as Bishop of Bergamo and he received his episcopal consecration as such on 29 July 1657 from Marcantonio Bragadin.
+But before he accepted the post, he decided to celebrate a Mass to discern the will of God when he felt the concrete call to take on the see during the Mass.
 Barbarigo took possession of his new episcopal see on 2 September through his procurators Rodolfo Roncalli the archdeacon and the vice-capitular Giovanni Battista Lavezzali while he himself arrived there on 27 March 1658.
 He inspected each of the 279 parishes of the diocese.